Collective noun: Terms of venery

-The tradition of using "terms of venery" or "nouns of assembly," collective nouns that are specific to certain kinds of animals, stems from an English hunting tradition of the Late Middle Ages.
+The tradition of using "terms of venery" or "nouns of assembly", collective nouns that are specific to certain kinds of animals, stems from an English hunting tradition of the Late Middle Ages.
 The fashion of a consciously developed hunting language came to England from France.
 It was marked by an extensive proliferation of specialist vocabulary, applying different names to the same feature in different animals.
 The elements can be shown to have already been part of French and English hunting terminology by the beginning of the 14th century.
 In the course of the 14th century, it became a courtly fashion to extend the vocabulary, and by the 15th century, the tendency had reached exaggerated and even satirical proportions.
+Other synonyms for "terms of venery" include "company nouns", "gatherations", and "agminals".

 The Treatise, written by Walter of Bibbesworth in the mid-1200s, is the earliest source for collective nouns of animals in any European vernacular (and also the earliest source for animal noises).
 The Venerie of Twiti (early 14th century) distinguished three types of droppings of animals, and three different terms for herds of animals.
 Gaston Phoebus (14th century) had five terms for droppings of animals, which were extended to seven in the Master of the Game (early 15th century).
 The focus on collective terms for groups of animals emerged in the later 15th century.
 Thus, a list of collective nouns in Egerton MS 1995, dated to c.
-1452 under the heading of "termis of venery &c.", extends to 70 items, and the list in the Book of Saint Albans (1486) runs to 164 items, many of which, even though introduced by "the compaynys of beestys and fowlys", relate not to venery but to human groups and professions and are clearly humorous, such as "a Doctryne of doctoris", "a Sentence of Juges", "a Fightyng of beggers", "an uncredibilite of Cocoldis", "a Melody of harpers", "a Gagle of women", "a Disworship of Scottis", etc.
+1452 under the heading of "termis of venery &c.", extends to 70 items, and the list in the Book of Saint Albans (1486) runs to 164 items, many of which, even though introduced by "the compaynys of beestys and fowlys", relate not to venery, but to human groups and professions and are humorous, such as "a Doctryne of doctoris", "a Sentence of Juges", "a Fightyng of beggers", "an uncredibilite of Cocoldis", "a Melody of harpers", "a Gagle of women", "a Disworship of Scottis", etc.

 The Book of Saint Albans became very popular during the 16th century and was reprinted frequently.
-Gervase Markham edited and commented on the list in his The Gentleman's Academic, in 1595.
+Gervase Markham edited and commented on the list in his The Gentleman's Academie, in 1595.
 The book's popularity had the effect of perpetuating many of these terms as part of the Standard English lexicon even if they were originally meant to be humorous and have long ceased to have any practical application.

 Even in their original context of medieval venery, the terms were of the nature of kennings, intended as a mark of erudition of the gentlemen able to use them correctly rather than for practical communication.
-The popularity of the terms in the modern period has resulted in the addition of numerous lighthearted, humorous or facetious collective nouns.
+The popularity of the terms in the modern period has resulted in the addition of numerous lighthearted, humorous, or facetious collective nouns.